ddsbook/blog/2014/04/video-in-R.md

 ```

-And there we have it: 1,500 bouncing balls being flung around the video:
+And there we have it: 1,500 bouncing balls being flung around in this video:

 <iframe width="560" height="315" src="//www.youtube.com/embed/84_PWVMVJmU" frameborder="0" allowfullscreen></iframe>

+Enjoy, and happy video making!